tanvir131020/DLLinjectionAttackDetectionUsingWazuh/README.md

 Warnings and Considerations
 ---

-Data Backup: Before proceeding, it's advisable to backup your data, especially if you plan to run the script on a production system.
+Data Backup: Before proceeding, it's advisable to back up your data, especially if you plan to run the script on a production system.

 ---
 Security Best Practices